risk-first/website/Coding-Bets.md

 Alternatively, someone will suggest using an existing technology to eradicate lots of home-grown code.
 Devoting parts of your code-base to solving problems that are already solved elsewhere is a source of [Complexity Risk](Complexity-Risk.md), because that code needs maintaining.

-> "Let's throw away all these scripts and start using [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) to deploy our components."
+> "Let's throw away all these scripts and start using [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) to manage our components."

-> "Let's re-write these modules using [Clojure](https://en.wikipedia.org/wiki/Clojure)."

 But will the new technology fit?
 The answer is to try to "prove" the bet as quickly as possible using a time-boxed "Spike Solution".